 Leary, Metzner and Alpert’s attempts to map out the terrain of the psychedelic experience in a methodical manner were unsuccessful until they noticed that subjects responded well to the Bardo metaphor encountered in the ‘Tibetan Book of The Dead’.
 As the text provided key points of orientation, it was used as a basis for a manual to be developed.

 Leary and Alpert’s experiences would eventually inspire them to follow very different life paths and personal quests for transformation.
 Alpert asserted that he was never able to find sufficient, lasting change in his personality or the answer to his burning questions with prolonged hallucinogen use.
-Ever the rebel, Leary continued to follow (and proselytize) the LSD path throughout his life however.
-Alpert famously embraced Eastern mysticism, meditation and service as his liberation vehicle of choice, swapping LSD for LSR (“Love, Serve, Remember”- the advice of his guru, Baba Neem Karoli).
-Alpert renamed himself Ram Dass (‘servant of G-d’) and went onto write the ‘countercultural bible’ Be Here Now.
+Ever the rebel, Leary continued to follow (and proselytize) the LSD path throughout his life.
+Alpert famously embraced Eastern mysticism, meditation and service as his liberation vehicle of choice, swapping LSD for LSR (“Love, Serve, Remember”- at the advice of his guru, Baba Neem Karoli).
+Alpert renamed himself Ram Dass (‘servant of G-d’) and went onto write the ‘countercultural bible’ Be Here Now (1971).

 And yet here even, psychoanalyst Carl Jung warns (at least for the Westerner) that perils await those who dabble with disciplines appropriated from other cultures without the associated sociological, cultural structures and guides in place to support them in their efforts.
 Here, again, we see set, setting and guides being as essential :